History of Vancouver: Economy

 The CPR, lumber exporters, terminal operators, and other companies based on the waterfront banded together after World War I to establish the Shipping Federation of British Columbia as an employers’ association to manage industrial relations on the increasingly busy waterfront.
-The Federation fought vociferously against unionization, defeating a series of strikes and breaking unions until the determined longshoremen established the current ILWU local after the Second World War.
+The Federation fought vociferously against unionization, defeating a series of strikes and breaking unions until the determined longshoremen established the International Longshore and Warehouse Union local after World War II.
 By the 1930s, commercial traffic through the port had become the largest sector in Vancouver's economy.

 Connaught Bridge shortly after its completion in 1911.
 The rise of automobiles led to the construction of new bridges that could accommodate vehicles over False Creek.

-The rapid growth in automobiles and trucks after 1910 led to the construction of new bridges over False Creek including the Granville Street Bridge (built 1889, rebuilt 1954), the Burrard Street Bridge (built 1932), and the Cambie Street Bridge (built 1912, rebuilt 1984).
-Auto traffic to North Vancouver was facilitated with the construction of the first Second Narrows Bridge in 1925 and by the completion of the Lion's Gate Bridge, in 1938, across the First Narrows.
-In 1923 Warren Harding became the first US President to set foot in Canada.
-He met with the Premier of BC and the Mayor of Vancouver and spoke to a crowd of 50,000 in Stanley Park.
+The rapid growth in automobiles and trucks after 1910 led to the construction of new bridges over False Creek, including the Granville Street Bridge (built 1889, rebuilt 1954), the Burrard Bridge (built 1932), and the Cambie Bridge (built 1912, rebuilt 1984).
+Auto traffic to North Vancouver was facilitated with the construction of the first Second Narrows Bridge in 1925 and by the completion of the Lion's Gate Bridge in 1938, across the First Narrows.
+In 1923, Warren Harding became the first US president to set foot in Canada.
+He received by the premier of British Columbia and the mayor of Vancouver and spoke to a crowd of 50,000 in Stanley Park.
 A monument to Harding designed by Charles Marega was unveiled in Stanley Park in 1925.

 Labour disputes

 Although the provincial resource-based economy allowed Vancouver to flourish, it was nonetheless not immune to the vagaries of organized labour.
-Two general strikes were launched by labour groups during the years following the First World War, including Canada's first general strike following the death of a trade unionist, Ginger Goodwin.
+Two general strikes were launched by labour groups during the years following World War II, including Canada's first general strike following the death of a trade unionist, Albert Goodwin.
 Major recessions and depressions hit the city hard in the late 1890s, 1919, 1923, and 1929.